dr563105/mlops-project-grocery-sales/README.md

 docker run -it --rm -p 9696:9696 lambda-sales-predictor:v1 # in terminal 1
 python test_lambda.py # in terminal 2
 ```
 ## Docker, ECR and Lambda
-We can upload the created, built docker image into AWS ECR.
-The guide is covered in ML Zoomcamp [here](https://github.com/alexeygrigorev/aws-lambda-docker/blob/main/guide.md#preparing-the-docker-image).
-Follow the guide till the end where API gateway is created.
+We can upload the created, built docker image into AWS ECR, use it in AWS Lambda, and link an API gateway to trigger the lambda function.

-When testing at lambda and API use this JSON dict:
+A comprehensive guide is covered [here](https://github.com/alexeygrigorev/aws-lambda-docker/blob/main/guide.md#preparing-the-docker-image) in ML Zoomcamp.

+Further instructions to follow.
+In the mean time if you know how to configure, go ahead test the pipeline with the following JSON dict

 ```json
 {"find": {"date1": "2022-09-15", "store_nbr": 19}}
 ```
 The variable `date1` can be a date between 2022-09-10 and 2022-09-25.
+Please follow the exact data format to avoid errors.

-More updates to follow.s
+More updates to follow.